duyenle7103/LAB_DISTRIBUTE/README.md

 # LAB_DISTRIBUTE
-The branch "main" will not contain any source code.
-The source code for each lab will be in the corresponding branch.
-For example, lab 1 will be in the "lab1" branch.
+The "main" branch will not contain any source code.
+Each lab's source code is located in its respective branch.
+For instance, the source code for Lab 1 is in the "lab1" branch.